SFF™ training program

-The objective of the SFF ‘Train the trainer’ program is to train health professionals in the methodology of the SFF Program.
-After completing the training, health professionals can return to their health service and deliver the program with some support from the National Centre for Farmer Health.
+The objective of the SFF™ ‘Train the Trainer’ program is to train health, rural and agricultural professionals in the methodology of the award winning Sustainable Farm Families™ Program.
+After completing the training, health professionals can return to their community and health service and deliver the SFF™ program with some support from the National Centre for Farmer Health.

 Trainers will develop a range of practical skills which will enhance and build on their existing skills and experience, including: